You are here

 Assumptions

-• Land is the free gift of nature, so there is no supply cost or production cost of land.
+• Land is the gift of nature, so there is no supply cost or production cost of land.
 This way, rent does not enter into the cost of production.

 • Operation of the law of diminishing returns in the production.